mnot/I-D/h2-vpn/draft.md

 This document describes a set of extensions that allow an IP-based Virtual Private Network to be created over a HTTP/2 connection.

+--- note_Note_to_Readers

+The issues list for this draft can be found at <https://github.com/mnot/I-D/labels/h2-vpn>.

 --- middle

 # Introduction